salvaba94/AutoTor/README.md

 <p align="right"><a href="#top">Back to top</a></p>

+**Disclaimer:** The authors won't be hold accountable of any irresponsible misuse of the high-level API as per the [MIT License][license-url].
+So, use it with care.

 **If you like the project and/or any of its contents results useful to you, don't forget to give it a star in [GitHub][github-repo]!
 It means a lot to me .**